-We were both so pleased (Explorason has an addiction for chocolate), so we stopped in and had English Hot Chips with Vinegar and ‘Crispies’ from the “Chippie” for lunch.
+We were both so pleased (Explorason has an addiction to chocolate), so we stopped in and had English Hot Chips with Vinegar and ‘Crispies’ from the “Chippie” for lunch.
 If you have not tried English ‘Crispies’ you are missing a delicious and fattening treat.
-Bits of left over batter deep fried and delicious.
+Bits of leftover batter deep fried and delicious.
 How nice it felt to be in England.

-We then had to wait for the bus to take us back into the City centre of Newcastle.
-We had been wanting to ride a double decker, so we didn’t mind waiting.
-Unfortunately it wasn’t a double decker bus, so we missed that experience.
+We then had to wait for the bus to take us back into the City center of Newcastle.
+We had been wanting to ride a double-decker, so we didn’t mind waiting.
+Unfortunately, it wasn’t a double-decker bus, so we missed that experience.
 It felt strange to wait for a bus, and not have our car.
 Really strange.

 We ended up purchasing train tickets in advance.
-So a bit of a walk back and forth in Newcastle between bus station and train station 2 times to compare times and prices (not the same as on-line) but the hotel was close by, so that was all good.
-The tip from the lady at breakfast proved very valuable, and we were alb to get an advance train ticket at a very good price.
+So a bit of a walk back and forth in Newcastle between the bus station and train station 2 times to compare times and prices (not the same as online) but the hotel was close by, so that was all good.
+The tip from the lady at breakfast proved very valuable, and we were all to get an advance train ticket at a very good price.

 Back at the Travelodge Newcastle Central Hotel, the manager suggested we try their cafe style restaurant for dinner, so we did.

 I was quietly and pleasantly surprised at the quality of the meal.
 The restaurant was quite busy.
 I had a lovely glass of wine and a fantastic meal for around 10 – 12 GBP if I remember rightly.

 They also had a Kids Menu, Guess what Explorason had?
 Yes – Bangers and Mash – again!!

 For our first stay at a Travelodge, we really were surprised.
 We had exceptional service, and the staff was ever so helpful and nice.
 I’d be happy to recommend them.